 The truth is that there is a lot more to DevOps than what we have just outlined.
 We just cannot treat DevOps as an isolated activity.
 It is a mindset, it is a culture.

-DevOps creates a culture where the “Team” (Dev, QA and Operations) would work seamlessly to create, test, release, update and monitor applications quicker and more efficiently.
+DevOps creates a culture where the “Team” (Dev, QA, and Operations) would work seamlessly to create, test, release, update, and monitor applications quicker and more efficiently.

-There needs to be an obsession with quality in the “Team” with a clear focus and understanding on how a particular feature would deliver exceptional value, without which there is a high chance of building something wrong resulting in wastage of efforts and all automation done would be of no help!
+There needs to be an obsession with quality in the “Team” with a clear focus and understanding of how a particular feature would deliver exceptional value, without which there is a high chance of building something wrong resulting in wastage of efforts and all automation done would be of no help!

 Changing role of QA in DevOps

 Traditionally, there was a clear demarcation between Dev and QA.
 QA would get a build which would be deployed on their QA environment and QA would then commence their smoke, sanity, functional & regression testing.
 The build would sit with the QA for a couple of days and then finally a QA sign-off on the build.

 All these changes with DevOps: